 In addition, OSHA implements both national and local "emphasis" inspection programs to target high-risk hazards and industries.
-OSHA currently has seven National Emphasis Programs (NEPs) focusing on amputations, lead, crystalline silica, shipbreaking, trenching/excavations, petroleum refinery process safety management, and combustible dust.
+OSHA currently has 11 National Emphasis Programs (NEPs) focusing on amputations, lead, crystalline silica, shipbreaking, trenching/excavations, petroleum refinery process safety management, process safety management covered chemical facilities, hexavalent chromium, diacetyl, recordkeeping, and combustible dust.
 OSHA currently has approximately 140 Regional/Local Emphasis Programs (REPs/LEPs).

-B. Creating the SST 2009 Inspection Lists.
+B. Creating the SST 2010 Inspection Lists.

 By applying industry and establishment-size criteria, OSHA focuses its data collection towards establishments that are most likely to be experiencing elevated rates and numbers of occupational injuries and illnesses.
 Specifically, OSHA collects injury and illness data through the Data Initiative survey from 80,000 larger establishments (40 or more employees) in historically high-rate industries.

-See Appendix A for the list of industries on which the 2008 Data Initiative survey was focused.
+See Appendix A for the list of industries on which the 2009 Data Initiative survey was focused.

-NOTE: The 2007 injury and illness data that was collected by the 2008 Data Initiative is used in the 2009 Site-Specific Targeting program.
+NOTE: The 2008 injury and illness data that was collected by the 2009 Data Initiative is used in the 2010 Site-Specific Targeting program.